This is the Best 4 Days in Paris Itinerary for Your First Time

 This 4 days in Paris itinerary includes the Eiffel Tower, pictured here in the background from the Seine River with a boat on the water near an elaborate bridge.

 Visiting Paris for the first time is like stepping into a story.
 You’ve seen the streets and cafes in movies, been charmed by the romance in books, and dreamed about the twinkling lights on the Eiffel Tower.
 So when the time comes to finally experience the city in person, you want to get it right.

 That’s where this 4 days in Paris itinerary comes in.

-I’ve toured Paris in 4 days a couple of times now, even guiding family around for their first trip, too.
+I’ve visited the city a few times now, even guiding family around for their first trip, too.

 There’s so much to see and do in the French capital that it’s hard to know where to start.
 Figuring out how to divvy up your time depends a lot on what you enjoy — museum hopping, shopping, historic sights, eating, photography.
 I’ve packed this 4 day Paris itinerary pretty full, giving you space to cross a few things off and focus on your favorites.

 The top things to do in Paris below are grouped by neighborhood so that you won’t waste as much time traveling from place to place.
 Paris is divided into 20 numbered sections called arrondissements that start from the center and spiral outward.
 So when you see the 3rd, 9th, and so on mentioned, I’m talking about the arrondissements.

 The attractions from this guide are all pinned on the Paris map below so you can see what’s close by.
 Keep reading for a dreamy and action-packed Paris 4 day itinerary and scroll to the bottom for tips like where to stay, what to pack, how to get around, and when to visit Paris.

 Read Next: This is How to Spend 4 Days in London